-In 2017, Crédit Agricole CIB conducted for the third consecutive year its global commitment survey with a 63% participation rate.
+In 2019, Crédit Agricole CIB conducted for the fifth consecutive year its global commitment survey with a 67% participation rate.
 This approach helped to measure the satisfaction, feeling of belonging, commitment level and willingness to recommend the Bank.
 The results identified Crédit Agricole CIB's universally acclaimed strong points but also the aspects that need to be improved.
-Thanks to the contributions from its staff, Crédit Agricole CIB was able to implement the necessary initiatives to make progress in particular throughout 9 global actions plans sponsored by the Bank's top management.
+Thanks to the contributions from its staff, Crédit Agricole CIB was able to deploy initiatives in all its business lines, supports functions and in all locations.
 This survey is part of an approach to measure Crédit Agricole Group's Commitment and Recommendation Index for its entire staff.